Butterfield Bank: History

-Nathaniel Butterfield founded a trading company in Bermuda in 1784, and Butterfield's son, Nathaniel T., expanded the business to include financial services.
 In 1858 the Bank of N. T. Butterfield was founded as Bermuda's first bank.
 Butterfield was incorporated by an Act of Parliament in Bermuda in 1904.
+In 1923, Butterfield moved to its current headquarters on Front Street in the City of Hamilton.

 In 1941, during World War II, the bank opened a branch in St. George's, Bermuda, to serve military personnel.
 Following the war the bank experienced rapid growth, increasing its number of shareholders by 42% and becoming the largest Bermuda company in terms of shareholders.
 During the 1960s, the bank opened branches in the United Kingdom and the Cayman Islands and formed new companies to handle mortgages and trusts, followed by its third Bermuda branch, in Somerset, Bermuda, in 1970.
 During the 1980s the bank took over the Bermuda National Bank, expanded its overseas business and introduced automated teller machines (ATMs) into Bermuda.
 In 2004, the bank acquired City of London merchant bank Leopold Joseph, This purchase also included Leopold Joseph Guernsey Limited.

 In March 2010, Butterfield Group posted a US$213 million loss, and announced that CIBC, the Carlyle Group and other institutional investors had collectively purchased a majority stake in the bank through a capital injection of US$550 million.

 It was also announced at that time that CEO & President Alan Thompson had stepped down from leadership of the company, with then-CFO Brad Kopp assuming the role of President and CEO.

 Butterfield returned to profitability in 2011, posting net income for the year of US$40.5 million.

 In 2012, Brendan McDonagh, who was previously chief executive officer of HSBC North America Holdings and group managing director, HSBC Holdings plc, joined Butterfield as a director and executive chairman.
 In August 2012, McDonagh was named chairman and chief executive officer.